 Eligibility is limited to doctoral students who have achieved candidacy at the time of application.
 Applicants must also be in good academic standing and currently enrolled (including “Continuous Enrollment/Program Fee”).

-Proposals to fund specialized training will be eligible for consideration only if such training is clearly necessary for the applicant’s dissertation research.
+Proposals to fund specialized training will be eligible for consideration only if such training is clearly necessary for the applicant’s dissertation research and is not otherwise available.
 Training that contributes to the applicant’s overall professional development but does not directly support the dissertation research is not eligible for funding.
 Eligible training must not be available on campus or within the Five College Consortium.
 Students who require advanced language training should first consult the offerings of the relevant departments and the Five College Center for the Study of World Languages.
-Students seeking training in statistical or experimental methods should first consult the offerings of the relevant departments and of the Institute for Social Science Research.
-(ISSR’s statistical consulting service is supported by funds from the Graduate School.)
+(The desire to obtain language training during the summer is not in itself sufficient reationale for a grant.)
+Students seeking training in statistics or methodology should first consult the offerings of the relevant departments and of the Institute for Social Science Research.
+(ISSR’s statistics and methodology consulting service is funded by the Graduate School.)

 Awards will be transferred to the applicant’s department.
 Normal rules and procedures for business expenses apply.
 The recipient’s departmental business office will be able to provide detailed information on how funds can be used to pay allowable expenses.

 The applicant’s advisor must also submit a confidential one-page letter of recommendation addressing the applicant’s merit and performance in the program, the significance of the project, and the project’s relationship to the applicant’s dissertation topic.

 This is a completely paperless application process; all materials should be sent by email to firstname.lastname@example.org .
 The deadlines for this year are Tuesday, 14th October 2014 for the fall competition and Tuesday, 3rd March 2015 for the spring competition (both six weeks from the first day of classes).